SurendraK11/LastFmDemo/README.md

 Third party libraries are managed by Swift Package Dependencies

-Kingfisher - it bind with UIImageView, which facilitate to download image and show asynchronously.
+Kingfisher -  It facilitates to download and show image asynchronously with UIImageView.

 ### Class definition